Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 The Complete 300+ Resume Action Verbs Library

-Leadership & Management Verbs
+Leadership and Management Verbs

-Use these to show you drive results through people and strategy:
+Show you drive results through people and strategy:

 - Directed — “Directed a cross-functional team of 18 engineers across 3 time zones”